Careers in Computational Linguistics

 Sites with job and internship postings:

-The following are a few companies that have advertised for computational linguists in recent years:
+The following are a few companies that employ computational linguists:

 - The usual tech giants: Google (including the NLP research group), Microsoft (including the NLP research group in Redmond), Yahoo, Apple, etc.